mercurier/mcr_salt_and_pepper/README.md

 Detailed changes can be found in `mcr_salt_and_pepper/2da/items_mod.2da`.
 To skip changes to any item, just update the "INSTALL" column to 0 in the respective line.

 To modders: this 2da file can be used to record non-standard to-hit and damage bonus so that they will be retained during installation of component #3020 and #3040, as it has already done so for Item Revisions.
-You can modify this 2da file to make it account changes made in your own mods.
+You can modify this 2da file to make it account changes made in your own mods, and create a PR for that if you wish.

 #### Component 3020: Option: 3.5e style to-hit and damage for launchers and ammo